hjkoskel/fixregsto/README.md

 ## How to use

 There is interface *FixRegSto* for accessing stored data.
 FixRegSto implements ReadWriteSeeker interface. (exception is that it access complete records so N*recordSize quantities).
-So it is possible to read latest data with ioutil.ReadAll
+It is possible to read latest data with ioutil.ReadAll IF recordSize is power of two.
+(ReadAll queries with power of two size chunks)

 There are now two implementations
 - FileStorage for for file based persistent disk storage.